AcctTwo's Managed Accounting Services Mitigate Risk for Growing Presbyterian Church

 "We have a significant construction project underway and are in the process of articulating a longer term vision," says Barber.
 "I realized about 18 months ago that with our new vision, we did not have the resources to support the enthusiasm for everything that's coming."
 Barber understood that as the church focused on adding a 68,000 sq. ft. facility and renovating the current facility of about the same size, his staff wasn't equipped to manage everything the church was going to undertake.
 He also understood that simply adding staff in each functional area wasn't going to be enough either.
 Barber decided it was time to consider a different approach and that was outsourcing.

-Barber was introduced to Tammy Bunting, AcctTwo's Executive Director of Not-for-Profit Services and a former church CFO herself, by a consultant who was helping the church with their construction planning.
+Barber was introduced to Tammy Bunting, AcctTwo's then Executive Director of Not-for-Profit Services and a current church CFO herself, by a consultant who was helping the church with their construction planning.
 Through Tammy, Barber learned not only about AcctTwo's Managed Accounting Services and the Sage Intacct financial management platform, but also about other technologies and services that, together, provide PCPC with a complete solution.
 These included outsourced payroll through APS, integrated giving with Vision2, budgeting and planning with Martus, and credit card and expense management with Nexonia.
 "Tammy Bunting was the primary voice that brought these other resources to the table," says Barber.
-"The decision to move to Sage Intacct and AcctTwo significantly informed our decision to move to these other systems as well."
+"The decision to move to AcctTwo significantly informed our decision to move to these other systems as well."

 Additionally, the church's Finance Director has been able to redefine his role.
 He's now able to focus on managing a $50M capital campaign, paying more attention to the church's giving data and giving patterns, and helping Barber focus on strategy and the church's long-term vision.